Understanding the Crude Oil Market

 The Two Most Popular Grades of Crude Oil

-WTI, the other major traded crude oil, is the benchmark crude for North America.
-WTI is actually sweeter than Brent Crude and has a sulfur content of around 0.24 percent.
+WTI is the benchmark crude for North America.
 WTI is a better grade of crude oil for the production of gasoline while Brent oil favors the production of diesel fuels.

 Crude Oil Costs

 Crude oil costs approximately $3 to $4 per barrel to ship from Europe to the United States on supertankers.
 There are differences in the costs of storing crude oil in European and North American trading hubs.
-In a normal market, the price difference between Brent and WTI hovers around a $2.50 to $4.00 premium for WTI versus Brent.
-This is due to the lower sulfur content of WTI.
-However, there are times when this differential favors a premium for Brent.
-These circumstances often occur for political reasons.
+In a normal market, the price difference between Brent and WTI hovers around a $2.50 to $4.00 premium for WTI vs. Brent.

 Quality and Location Affect Pricing

-Brent and WTI crude have different properties (i.e., WTI has lower sulfur content).
-Therefore, the price differential is a quality spread.
-Also, the two crudes are located in different parts of the world, Brent in Europe and WTI in North America.
-Therefore, Brent versus WTI is also a location spread.
+Not only do Brent and WTI crude have different properties, which result in a price differential called a quality spread, they are also located in different parts of the world (Brent in Europe and WTI in North America).
+This is referred to as a location spread.

 The nominal price of crude oil is just one factor involved in understanding the crude oil market.
-The spread between Brent and WTI is a perfect example of how quality and location spreads affect the structure and ultimate pricing of crude oil around the globe.
+Each of the spreads between Brent and WTI is a perfect example of how quality and location spreads affect the structure and pricing of crude oil around the globe.

 Price Fluctuations Based on Foreign Events